 What is a decoding survey?

+First, let’s talk about the basics.
 A decoding survey measures a student’s ability to read words that are able to be read by sounding out.
 It typically organizes words by reading skill starting with the most basic phonics skill.
 The survey continues with more advanced skills so you can identify what phonics patterns a student needs to explicitly practice.

 TEACHER TIP: Decoding surveys should be untimed.
 However, if a student is struggling to decode a word after a few seconds, move on to the next word.
 If they get 3 errors in a row, discontinue and start at that skill.

-A decoding survey is an effective, quick, and easy way to identify which skills students need to work on in reading.
+In addition, a decoding survey is an effective, quick, and easy way to identify which skills students need to work on in reading.
 By looking at a student’s ability to read and decode words, the survey can pinpoint areas where the student may need more help.

 This is a great secondary assessment to use after a universal screener like Acadience, FastBridge or a running record is completed.
 If your district does not utilize a school-wide assessment, at the least, I would list to my students read a grade-level passage first to determine who might need more intensive reading skill instruction.